Nsfr750/MSR605/TO_DO.md

 - [ ] Create installation package

 ## In Progress
+- [ ] Add unit tests for the new advanced functions module
+- [ ] Document the new encryption/decryption API
 - [ ] Performance optimization
 - [ ] Enhanced error recovery